m-j-andr/PIC-1-Demo/docs/0-docs.md

 - Using `len(L)`,
   we have a second way
-  to loop through all the value in a *list*.
+  to loop through all the values in a *list*.
   ```python
   L = [1, 22, 3, 44, 5, 66, 7, 88]